1. Information about cookies

 - To carry out our obligations arising from any contracts entered into between you and us and to provide you with the information, products and services that you request from us;

-- To administer the Site and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;
+- To administer the Site and for internal operations, including troubleshooting, system and security updates, data analysis, testing, research, statistical and survey purposes;

 - To improve the Site to ensure that content is presented in the most effective manner for you and for your computer;